box/box-windows-sdk-v2/README.md

 ### Authentication

+### Deciding on Authentication Type

+#### Build a Box Integration (Oauth 2.0)
+Oauth 2.0 requires user to log in to Box and grant your application permission to access files and folders.
+This is a three-legged authentication process to allow managed user and external users to interact.

+#### Build on Box Platform (Enterprise and Developer)
+*Box Platform Enterprise*
+This represents your application within a Box enterprise.
+Use this type of authentication if you are trying to:
+Store content at the application level rather than at the individual user level.
+Access any user and make as-user api calls to impersonate a user.
+Apply Enterprise features such as: managing and applying retention policies, using metadata object, and accessing Events endpoint of the content api.

+*Box Platform Developer*
+Box account that belongs to your Box Platform application, this is different from an end-user of Box.
+These accounts do not have an associated login and can only be accessed through the Box API.
+Use this type of authentication if you are trying to:
+Have Box content management functionalities in an external-facing app - customer portal Provide access to content stored in Box to internal users who do not have Box Managed User accounts.
+Allow Box Managed Users to share and collaboration with external users via Box applications

 #### Using a Developer Token (generate one in your app admin console; they last for 60 minutes)
 ```c#
 var config = new BoxConfig(<Client_Id>, <Client_Secret>, new Uri("http://localhost"));